-The education levels that a person attains in South Korea can have an enormous impact on his/her job prospects.
-So getting into a good university can open doors to job opportunities.
-However, that simply does not exist for less educated people.
+The education level that a person attains in South Korea can have an enormous impact on their career, so getting into a good university can open doors to job opportunities that simply do not exist for less educated people.
 This translates to a culture that puts pressure on students as young as 6 years old to perform well in school.

 What exactly are the students learning in these incredibly competitive classes?
 They learn facts.
 The Korean education system is based on a decades old system of rote memorization that is applied to every subject.
 Math, Society, Korean, History, Geography; all of the ten or so subjects that a student must take in elementary and middle school are taught by rote memorization.